 When evaluating projects that are candidates for Regional Target funding, resiliency is an important consideration.
-Many TIP projects have resilience components, including the reconstruction of Argilla Rd in Ipswich.
+Many TIP projects have resilience components, including the reconstruction of Argilla Road in Ipswich.
 Table 4-33 provides some highlights of how Regional Target-funded projects in this TIP address resiliency.

-Table 4- -33 Regional Target Projects: Resili ency Performance Metric Metric Value Projects that make infrastructure more resilient and responsive to current and future climate hazards X projects Projects that invest in resiliency in disadvantaged communities and areas that bear disproportionate X projects climate and environmental burdens Projects that improve emergency access and evacuation routes X projects Projects that use nature-based strategies to reduce runoff, negative impacts to water resources, open space, and environmentally sensitive areas X projects
+Metric Value Projects that make infrastructure more resilient and responsive to current and future climate hazards 15 projects Projects that invest in resiliency in disadvantaged communities and areas that bear disproportionate climate and environmental burdens 4 projects Projects that improve emergency access and evacuation routes 6 projects Projects that use nature-based strategies to reduce runoff, negative impacts to water resources, open space, and environmentally sensitive areas 13 projects